 Nodes must reach a consensus on which messages can be included in the ledger and which cannot.
-For example, in the case of a double spend only one message should be included at most.
-To enable an efficient voting system for the inclusion state of messages we leverage the DAG data structure of IOTA (also called Tangle).
+For example, in the case of a double spend, only one message should be included at most.
+To enable an efficient voting system for the inclusion state of messages, we leverage the DAG data structure of IOTA (also known as the Tangle).

 In addition, under certain strong Byzantine conditions, it may be possible that metastable states are created, where nodes are locked in a vote for an extensive time.
 To overcome this, we integrate a metastability-breaking mechanism similar to fast probabilistic consensus (FPC) (FPC-BI: Fast Probabilistic Consensus within Byzantine Infrastructures (PDF).